xarg/fnd/README.rst

 fnd -e <regexp> <path>

 ::

         $ fnd -e x$ # ends with x
         $ fnd -e ^x # starts with x
         ./dir1/x2
         $ fnd -e y$ ./dir2 #search rgexp in a directory ./dir2/y

-Note: This is not a 1:1 implementation of find and I don't plan to make a complete find, but there will be more features to come, including:
+Note: This is not a 1:1 implementation of find and I don't plan to make a complete find.

+Possible features to come:

 * date search
 * match terminal highlighting
 * optional depth
 * conditionals like: -or -and
 * configuration file.